recurly/recurly-client-dotnet/README.md

 PM> Install-Package recurly-api-client
 ```

 You may also visit our [Releases](https://github.com/recurly/recurly-client-net/releases) page to download the latest version.
+Then add the `Recurly.dll` as a [reference](http://msdn.microsoft.com/en-us/library/hh708954.aspx) to your solution.

 Alternatively, you can use use [git](http://git-scm.com/) to work with the latest changes in **development**.